-Student Voice is gathered in a number of ways across FE and HE including surveys on; Enrolment and Induction, Open Events, Quality of Education and Prevent.
-We are also subject to the National Student Survey (NSS).
+Student Voice is gathered in a number of ways across FE and HE including surveys on: Enrolment and Induction, Open Events, Quality of Education and Prevent.
+We are also subject to the Ofsted Student Survey.
+None of these surveys collect data on the responders' ethnicity, gender or age, something that we will seek to do in the future to be better able to respond to the feedback we receive.
+This is clearly an action point for the College as we collect more data in this way.

-Currently 79% of eligible students for 2022/2023 completed the NSS Student Satisfaction survey with significantly more females responding to the survey.
+Currently 84% of eligible students have completed the National Student Survey (NSS) Student Satisfaction survey with significantly more females responding to the survey.
 The College has had the highest participation and satisfaction rates across the North West which is an outstanding achievement.